learn-co-curriculum/react-hooks-components-basics/README.md

 why Bjarne Stroustrup has the [perfect lecture oration][bjarne-stroustrup].
 We also want our blog article to display comments made by readers.

+Fork and clone the repo for this lesson if you'd like to follow along.

 ### Step 1: Write the Components

 First, let's make a component to showcase an opinion: